Lyall Williams: Early life

-The son of Arthur James Williams (1864–1935) and Annie Maria Williams, nee Petchell (1864–1928), Edwin Lyall Williams was born at Kaniva on 18 June 1906.
+The son of Arthur James Williams (1864–1935) and Annie Maria Williams, nee Petchell (1864–1928), Edwin Lyall Williams was born in Kaniva on 18 June 1906.

-After attending Sandsmere State School and then Nhill Higher Elementary School, Williams moved with his family to Ballarat in the early 1920's.
+After attending Sandsmere State School and then Nhill Higher Elementary School, Williams moved with his family to Ballarat in the early 1920s.

 Football

-Williams commenced his football career in Ballarat in 1923 before joining Camberwell in 1928.
-In 1929 he joined Hawthorn and played there for two years before returning to Camberwell.
-He played with Camberwell until the end of the 1934 season.
+Williams commenced his football career in Ballarat in 1923 before joining Victorian Football Association (VFA) club Camberwell in 1928.
+In 1929 he joined Hawthorn for two seasons before returning to Camberwell, playing until the end of the 1934 season.

 Church

 Ordained as a minister with the Church of Christ in 1928, Williams moved from a parish in Boronia to the Glenferrie Church of Christ in 1929.
 A popular minister, he had the education and gift of expression to speak with depth and subtlety about big issues.
-In 1936 he accepted a call to the ministry of the Church of Christ at Ponsonby Road in Auckland, New Zealand.
-He subsequently served as Principal of the Church of Christ national college from 1945 to 1973.
+In 1936 Williams accepted a call to the ministry of the Church of Christ at Ponsonby Road in Auckland, New Zealand.
+He returned to Australia to serve as Principal of the Church of Christ national college from 1945 to 1973.